Hottingen (Zurich)

-It was formerly a municipality of its own, but was incorporated into Zürich in 1893.
+It was formerly a municipality of its own, but was incorporated into Zurich in 1893.

 The quarter has a population of 10,100 in an area of 5.05 sqkm.

 Hottingen is located on the southern side of the Adlisberg.
-The upper part of Hottingen is called Dolder and is a residential quarter of Zürich.
+The upper part of Hottingen is called Dolder and is a residential quarter of Zurich.

 Points of interests include, besides Adlisberg, the Villa Tobler, its park and the Theater an der Winkelwiese.